Jubatian/rrpge-spec/specs/userlib/ulboot.rst

 The frame end hook list is empty.
 The absolute offset of it's first free slot at 0xFAEE is set 0xFAE0 (indicating empty).

+The init hook list is empty.
+The absolute offset of it's first free slot at 0xFADE is set 0xFAD0 (indicating empty).